 These are supplemented by a list of the discoverers of each plant, where known, with leads to more sources almost all of these (just about 500 names) and lists of the plants they discovered.
 The author believes that the sum of these appendices is more comprehensive than anything else available.

-The Discovery of the Native Flora of Britain & Ireland will be available in November from specialist booksellers such as Summerfield Books at a cost of £20 (plus postage & packing) but, until 3oth November, BSBI members can order a copy at the special members-only price of £14 (plus postage & packing).
+The Discovery of the Native Flora of Britain & Ireland is available from specialist booksellers such as Summerfield Books at a cost of £20 (plus postage & packing).
+The pre-publication offer of £14 + P&P, exclusive to BSBI members, has now closed.

 To find out more about The Discovery of the Native Flora of Britain & Ireland and to read an interview with author David Pearman, please click here.

 Sample species account from The Discovery of the Native Flora of Britain & Ireland: